 Warrantless Blood Draw and Warrantless Entry Home

-Subsequent to this case, CHP and Other DUI police enforcement officers try to get a warrant if a suspect refuses the blood draw/breath test.
-This warrant is now called McNeely Warrant.
+Subsequent to this court case, the CHP and other DUI police enforcement officers can get a warrant to draw blood if a DUI suspect refuses to submit to a blood draw or breath test.
+This warrant is known as McNeely Warrant.

-But even more awesome, is McNeely’s practical overturning of California Supreme Court case of People v.
-Thompson (2006) 38 Cal.4th 811, which allowed warrantless entry into a home and arrest for a DUI based on exigent circumstances of loss of blood alcohol evidence.
-How California justified such injustice despite requiring police officers to be present for misdemeanor crime to cause a misdemeanor arrest?
+But even better is McNeely’s overturning of the California Supreme Court case of People v.
+Thompson (2006) 38 Cal.4th 811, which allowed warrantless entry into a home and arrest for a DUI based on exigent circumstances of the loss of blood alcohol evidence.
+How California justified such injustice despite requiring police officers to be present for a misdemeanor crime to cause a misdemeanor arrest?
 By relying on CVC 40300.5(e) of course!
-Thankfully Mcneely held that dissipation of blood is not a probable cause for a search – limiting CVC 40300.5(e) to cases not involving dissipation of blood and in fact overturning Schofieldand Thompson.
+Mcneely held that dissipation of blood is not a probable cause for a search – limiting CVC 40300.5(e) to cases not involving dissipation of blood and in fact overturning Schofield and Thompson.

 LANGE v.
 CALIFORNIA

 Recently, USSC overturned a denial of a Search and Seizure motion out of Sonoma County in the case of Lange v.
 California where the CHP followed Mr. Arthur Lange into his garage because he was playing loud music, and honking his horn.
-CHP turned his lights prior to enteing the garage and charged him with “falling to stop” and also a DUI.
-During a search and seizure hearing, Lange’s DUI attorney argued that police cannot follow a person into his garage for minor misdmeanor.
-The California Court of Appeals held that it is always permissible to enter a home of a fleeing suspect for any misdmeanor violation under “exigent circumstance” exception to the warrant requirement.
-In this case, failing to stop was a violation of California Vehicle Code 2800(a) “a willfull failure to comply with a lawful order signal or direction of a peace officer”.
-California Supreme Court declined to take up this case but the United State Court overturned the Court of Appeals holding, rulling that misdemeanors are not like felonies and each case need to be analyzed on its own facts to determine if it is permissible to enter home after a suspect retreats there.
-This rule is different for felonies where it is always permissible to enter home of a person who is runnig away.
-But in misdemeanors its only possible to enter home under special circumstances, such as preventing the possibility of escape, a good faith exception under Lloyd, preventing immenent injury etc. In case of Lange, the case was remanded and I think will be dismissed by the trial court.
+CHP turned his lights prior to entering the garage and charged him with “falling to stop” and also a DUI.
+During a search and seizure hearing, Lange’s DUI attorney argued that police cannot follow a person into his garage for a minor violation of a misdemeanor crime.
+The California Court of Appeals held that it is always permissible to enter a home of a fleeing suspect for any misdemeanor violation under “exigent circumstance” exception to the warrant requirement.
+In this case, failing to stop was a violation of California Vehicle Code 2800(a) “a willful failure to comply with a lawful order signal or direction of a peace officer”.
+California Supreme Court declined to take up this case but the United State Court overturned the Court of Appeals’ holding, ruling that misdemeanors are not like felonies and each case needs to be analyzed on its own facts to determine if it is permissible to enter the home after a suspect retreats there.
+This rule is different for felonies where it is always permissible to enter the home of a person who is running away.
+But in misdemeanors it’s only possible to enter the home under special circumstances, such as preventing the possibility of escape, a good faith exception under Lloyd, preventing imminent injury, etc. In the case of Lange, the case was remanded and I think will be dismissed by the trial court.

 SUMMARY

-In short, the state of the law is now such that warrantless entry into home of a suspected DUI driver is not permitted if the justification for the entry is the preservation of evidence.
+The state of the law for DUI blood draw in Californai now such that warrantless entry into the home of a suspected DUI driver is not permitted if the justification for the entry is the preservation of evidence.
 Police ability to do a warrantless blood draw for Los Angeles DUI prosecutions is now limited.
 Police officers can still rely on “hot pursuit” for felonies or “welfare check” for misdemeanors to justify such warrantless entry – but even those issues (if in fact present) need to be fully litigated in evidentiary hearings by Los Angeles drunk driving attorneys.
-As metioned above, in Lange, “hot pursuit” cannot be used when police want to say that the reason they needed to enter a home was a misdemeanor crime.
-After McNeely, destructio of evidence is not a good reason.
-If you are facing similar situation after being arrested for a DUI in Los Angeles, please contact our office to go over your case for free.
-Our top Los Angeles DUI attorneys will help you design a strategy for defending your drunk driving case.
-You can always call us (818) 921 7744 to talk to Los Angeles DUI lawyer directly.
+As mentioned above, in Lange, “hot pursuit” cannot be used when police want to say that the reason they needed to enter a home was a misdemeanor crime.
+After McNeely, destruction of evidence is not a good reason to force blood.
+If your blood is used to prosecute a DUI in Los Angles, please contact our office for a free case analysis.
+Our top Los Angeles DUI attorneys will help you develop strategy to defend your drunk driving case.
+Or call us at (818) 921 7744 to talk directly to Los Angeles DUI attorney.

 Los Angles DUI Attorney is here to help you fight your case.
 Our goal is to get the best possible deal for our clients.
 We accept all forms of payment and will take your call even in the middle of the night.
 Please do not hesitate to call us and we will be there to help you.